ACT Test Enhancements: K-12 Educators

 Reliable, Relevant, and Ready: Evidence Supporting the New ACT Test Enhancements

+ACT's recent studies underscore the value of the ACT enhancements.
+Our evidence shows that the enhancements, made through a rigorous process of design, evaluation, data collection, and validation, improve examinees’ experience while maintaining the meaning of the test scores.
 These adjustments ensure that students are not only able to complete the test more comfortably but are also better supported to demonstrate their knowledge and skills effectively.
-Importantly, these changes did not affect test difficulty or score interpretation.
-This maintains comparability with the current ACT, which is essential for educators and institutions relying on ACT scores for student assessment.
+Importantly, these changes did not affect test difficulty.

 K-12 Resources